milesj/admin/readme.md

 A CakePHP administration plugin that provides moderate CRUD functionality for application and plugin models.
 Utilizes CakePHP's built-in authentication, authorization and ACL systems for security.

+This plugin *does not work* with the CakeDC Users plugin or with any users table that uses UUIDs.

 ## Requirements ##

 * PHP 5.3.0